PromyLOPh/xmclib/XMCLib/examples/XMC4500_series/ETH/HTTPSERVER_RAW/README.txt

 Reconfigure PC network address to something like 192.168.0.11.
 Direct your web browser at 192.168.0.10, a welcome message should be displayed.
 Pressing the button toggles the LED1 of the Relaxkit.

+NOTE: New batch of Relaxkit boards are using ksz8081 instead of ksz8031.
+      If the application hangs in the ethernetif_error function, please use the ksz8031 by replacing the C macro XMC_ETH_PHY_KSZ8081RNB by XMC_ETH_PHY_KSZ8031RNL in compiler settings.